alexpdp7/alexpdp7/misc/internet-communication-channels.md

 * Push notifications are not common yet.
   Although it is possible to receive instant notifications when you are mentioned or receive a private message, this is frequently difficult.
+  In general, IRC on mobile phones is not as evolved as on desktop computers.

+#### Matrix

+Matrix is a more modern chat protocol that addresses some of the drawbacks of IRC:

+* Matrix has end to end encryption, so conversations between users are private to Matrix administrators.

+* Matrix requires less effort from *channel* administrators.
+  (But running a Matrix server requires significant resources.
+  However, there are public Matrix servers and managed services.
+  Thanks to end to end encryption, using a public Matrix server is an interesting option.)

+* Matrix has good support for audio/video conferencing, images and gifs, reactions, push notifications, and phone usage.

+But also some disadvantages respect to IRC:

+* You need to create accounts.

+* Using end-to-end encryption makes some usage harder.
+  (Although end-to-end encryption is optional.)

+* There are less clients and tools, and generally they are more complex, more resource intensive, and less featureful.
+  (And not all clients support all features.)

+#### XMPP

+XMPP is younger than IRC, but older than Matrix.
+Compared to Matrix:

+* End to end encryption and audio/video conferencing is possible with XMPP, but in practice it can be difficult to access these features.

+* There's more XMPP clients than Matrix clients, but it is also hard to find clients that support all the features you need on different platforms.

+For some scenarios, if you find the right combination of XMPP server and clients, XMPP can be a great option.

+Historically, XMPP was not well-suited to mobile usage.
+Nowadays, mobile usage is better, but finding the right clients to use is still a challenge.

+#### Other instant messaging alternatives to consider

+* Zulip: Zulip offers instant messaging, but has some characteristics from forums.
+  (For example, Zulip uses threads with subjects.)

+* Mattermost, Rocketchat are designed for communication within organizations.

+And lastly, because all the technologies mentioned in this text allow integrations, there are bridges to join different technologies.

+For example, IRC channels can be bridged to Matrix rooms.

+Although bridges are not ideal, in some cases you can use them to make one channel available over different technologies, which might address the limitations of specific technologies.